MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 >[!NOTE]
 > To load-balance queries against Dataverse, the Admin | Sync Template v3 flow implements a delay between 0 and 15 hours before starting to collect the inventory.
 This flow therefore might appear to be running for a long time.

-The first run of these flows perform a full inventory of every Power Platform resource (app, flow, bot, environment,...) in your tenant and depending on the size of your tenant, these flows may take a long time to run.
+The first run of these flows performs a full inventory of every Power Platform resource (app, flow, bot, environment,...) in your tenant and depending on the size of your tenant, these flows may take a long time to run.
 More: [Long running flows](limitations.md#long-running-flows).

 ## Set up dataflows to retrieve your inventory from Data Export